Isabella136/AmrPlusPlus_SNP/genes-issues.md

 - F285L
 - D328H

-*N*-tuple mutations that actually include at least one single mutation that can confer resistance by itself
+*N*-tuple mutations that actually include at least one single mutation that can confer resistance by itself:
 - A313G,Y319C - Y319C is already listed as a resistance-confering single mutation

 ### MEG_2711